samuelhorn/jamdocs/README.md

 The ultimate staic generated documentation theme for the JAM-stack.
 Highly cusomizable, based on Gridsome, ready to deploy to Netlify in one click.

+*Beware, Jamdocs is still in heavy development and will probably cahnge a lot in the near future.
+And the docs for it is still not written :)*

 ## Local installation for development
 1. `git clone https://github.com/samuelhorn/jamdocs project-name`.
 2. `cd project-name`